GanapathikumarS/EIE-CGPA-CALCULATOR/README.md

 # EIE-CGPA-CALCULATOR
-Motive to help my collegues to calculate gpa easily
+As part of adding more features to EIE ASSISTANT BOT (With active 200 Users ) i've found a problem to calculate gpa easily and it's motive to help my collegues to calculate gpa easily
 | With active 200 Users